Skip to main content

 A significant development in the evolution of the CCPA was the extension of its provisions to cover employee and human resources data.
 This means that the personal information of employees, including information collected in the context of a workplace wellness program, is now subject to the full range of CCPA rights and protections.

-This extension of the CCPA to creates a direct overlap with federal laws like the ADA and GINA, which have long governed the collection and use of employee health information in the context of wellness programs.
+This extension of the CCPA to employee data creates a direct overlap with federal laws like the ADA and GINA, which have long governed the collection and use of employee health information in the context of wellness programs.
 The key difference is that the CCPA’s focus is on data privacy, while the ADA and GINA’s focus is on preventing discrimination.

 This means that employers must now navigate a dual set of obligations.
 They must not only ensure that their wellness programs are designed and administered in a non-discriminatory manner, but they must also ensure that they are meeting the CCPA’s stringent transparency and data subject rights requirements.